oconnorian3/recipesforu/README.md

  * The landing page itself will immediately display the most recent 6 posts.
  * The landing pagge will display both the headers and footer with easibly identifiable links to helo the user navigate throughout the site
- * Pagnation has been implekllented on the site so the user can scrool to the next set of posts using the "next" link
+ * Pagnation has been implemented on the site so the user can scroll to the next set of posts using the "next" link
  * When a user is logged in the home page will display different links as seen in the images below

 **Create Post View For Non Logged In Users**